EnterpriseDB/repmgr/README.md

 ### Separate replication user

-In some circumstances it might be desirable to create a dedicated replication-only user (in addition to the user who manages the `repmgr` metadata.
+In some circumstances it might be desirable to create a dedicated replication-only user (in addition to the user who manages the `repmgr` metadata).
 In this case, the replication user should be set in `repmgr.conf` via the parameter `replication_user`; `repmgr` will use this value when making replication connections and generating `recovery.conf`.
 This value will also be stored in the `repmgr.nodes`